 Involving members in decisions

 There are many ways to make decisions.
 Sometimes, having one person decide things for a group is a quick way of organizing when quick decisions are essential.
 In PBI, there is usually time for some discussion before a decision must be made.
-When choosing a way of making decisions, it is important to ask "Is it a fair process?" and "Does it make good decisions?"
+When choosing a way of making decisions, it is important to ask "is it a fair process?" and "is the resulting decision a good one?"

 We think that it is better to involve everyone who is affected by a decision in the process for making that decision.
 The decision then reflects the will of the whole group, not just the leadership.
 The people who carry out the work own the decision: it is theirs.
 In the process of coming to consensus, many concerns are raised which the whole group works to resolve by modifying the proposal.
 Thus, a slower decision results, but with much more input and feedback from the group.